877 Walküre: Orbit and classification

-Located in or near the orbital region of the Nysa family, Walküre is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
+Walküre is a non-family asteroid of the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
 It orbits the Sun in the inner asteroid belt at a distance of 2.1–2.9 AU once every 3 years and 11 months (1,432 days; semi-major axis of 2.49 AU).
 Its orbit has an eccentricity of 0.16 and an inclination of 4° with respect to the ecliptic.
 The asteroid was first observed as at Heidelberg Observatory on 9 April 1909, where the body's observation arc begins on 25 February 1921, more than 5 years after its official discovery observation at Simeiz on 13 September 1915.

 Naming

 This minor planet was named after the Valkyrie (Walküre) a female spirit from Norse mythology.
 The shield-bearing valkyries decide the fate of warriors in battle, and conduct some of them to Valhalla, the afterlife hall where the fallen heroes are received.
 Die Walküre (The Valkyrie) is also part of the opera cycle Der Ring des Nibelungen by Richard Wagner (1813–1883), the others being The Rhinegold, Siegfried and the Twilight of the Gods.
 The asteroid was named by astronomer Sergey Belyavsky and the was published in the journal Astronomische Nachrichten in 1923 (AN 219, 401).
 Asteroids 894 Erda and 890 Waltraut are also named after characters in Wagner's Ring, while 3992 Wagner and 1260 Walhalla are named after the composer and the Walhalla memorial hall of fame, respectively.